 Compal Electronics's score of 93 is higher than 94% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Compal Electronics reported total carbon emissions of approximately 12296 tonnes CO2e for Scope 1 and about 95585 tonnes CO2e for Scope 2 (market-based).
-The company also disclosed significant Scope 3 emissions, with notable contributions from the use of sold products (about 18561 million tonnes CO2e) and purchased goods and services (approximately 5482 million tonnes CO2e).
-Compal has set ambitious climate commitments, aiming for a 50% reduction in absolute Scope 1 and 2 emissions by 2031, using 2019 as the baseline year.
-Additionally, the company targets a 25% reduction in absolute Scope 3 emissions by 2030, with 2021 as the baseline.
-Long-term goals include achieving net-zero emissions across all scopes by 2050, with specific targets of a 90% reduction in Scope 1 and 2 emissions and a 90% reduction in Scope 3 emissions from their respective baseline years.
-These commitments align with the Science Based Targets initiative (SBTi), which has validated Compal's targets as consistent with the reductions required to limit global warming to 1.5°C. The company is actively working towards integrating renewable energy measures to meet these goals, reflecting a strong commitment to sustainability and climate action.
+In 2024, Compal Electronics reported total carbon emissions of approximately 122,960,021 kg CO2e from Scope 1, 95,584,549 kg CO2e from Scope 2 (market-based), and significant contributions from Scope 3 emissions, leading to a calculated total of approximately 1,000,000,000 kg CO2e.
+The company has set ambitious climate commitments, aiming for a 50.68% reduction in absolute Scope 1 and 2 emissions by 2030 from a 2019 baseline, and a 25% reduction in Scope 3 emissions by 2030 from a 2021 baseline.
+Long-term goals include achieving net-zero emissions across all scopes by 2050, with a target to reduce Scope 1 and 2 emissions by 90% and Scope 3 emissions by 90% by the same year.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Compal's commitment to sustainable practices in the technology hardware sector.

 Access structured emissions data, company-specific emission factors, and source documents